A World Unseen

 Our journey shows that the deep fog or magic can twist the human form into something beastly or otherwise alien.
 While the artificial attempts at this that we see are less than ideal, the same might not have been true during the Mythic Era.
 With all the other incredibly achievements accomplished by the soul arts during this period, making man part wolf, snake, bear, owl, or hyena wouldn’t be that unusual; it would definitely explain why these races are all bipedal.
 Of course, this doesn’t necessitate that everyone involved opted into such a transformation, or that the creation of each species occurred just once.
 It is possible that a bunch of similar nonhumans sprung up independently all over during the age — indeed, Makoto suggests that “giants” have also existed on an entirely separate continent.
 Likewise, outsiders could easily see these incidents as some sort of terrible disease or poison that has overtaken such people.
 For instance, it isn’t until one old man that Latria ever considered using means besides selective bloodlines to elevate humanity.
 Most find such radical alterations grotesque and unacceptable.

 At the end of the ensuing conflict, the giants and beastmen in the West vacated human lands to the icy North and united their disparate tribes; assuming that they didn’t cross the sea to join them, their counterparts in the East may still exist in small pockets across the landmass — though the true nature of Makoto makes it just as possible that they have all been wiped out.
-Regardless, it explains the beastmen’s continued hostility, as demonstrated by warriors’ prominence on the Archstone mirror its Boletaria counterpart.
+Regardless, it explains the beastmen’s continued hostility, as demonstrated by warriors’ prominence on the Archstone mirroring its Boletaria counterpart.
 This nonhumans’ core concern wasn’t forging trinkets to sell, holding elaborate funerals for the dead, or researching magic through rational methods; it was training soldiers to fight.
 Boletaria defended king and country; the beastmen, their giant saviors.
 In fact, the layout of the Northern Limit might have been designed to subtly highlight this ethos just as is the case with the Boletarian Royal Castle.

 The first zone would have had us traverse snowfields with the many slopes and steep cliffs leading us generally downward.
 This hazardous terrain eventually would lead us past half-buried ruins, the breadth of which clearly indicate that a stone city lies beneath all these layers of snow.
 Heading deeper into this city below our feet, we would have approached an enormous mountain cavern with equally enormous ruins, the added symmetry emphasizing their importance compared to the earlier buildings.
 Following a boss encounter at the cave entrance, we would have continued into the ruins and through a lengthy, if imposing, hallway taking us all the way to a series of stairs.
 After ascending up and around, we would head down one final hall, up one final flight of stairs, and take a turn into the next zone.